svx/gradle-quickstart/website/docs/tutorials/technical-writer-new.md

 ### Settings file

-The settings file in a Gradle project, typically named `settings.gradle` or `settings.gradle.kts` for Kotlin DSL, is used to configure the Gradle build at a high level.
+The settings file in a Gradle project, typically named `settings.gradle` or `settings.gradle.kts` for Kotlin DSL, is used to configure the Gradle build at a high level.<br />
 It usually defines the structure of the multi-project build and can include plugin configurations that need to be applied before any projects are evaluated.

 ```kotlin showLineNumbers title="settings.gradle.kts"